jpachecoxyz/jpachecoxyz.github.io/hugo/content/posts/basics of HUGO.md

 ## Installation {#installation}

-Hugo must be multi platform, so the installation depends on what SO do you use, in this example I Show how to install in `Arch-linux` because it's easy.
+Hugo is multi platform, so the installation depends on what SO do you use, in this example I Show how to install in `Arch-linux` because it's easy.

 ```shell
 sudo pacman -S hugo